samaradel/www_threefold/www.threefoldtoken.com/content/ito/contribute.md

 button_link = "/community"
 weight = 2
 +++
-# CONTRIBUTE TO THE FOUNDATION BEFORE THE ICO
+# CONTRIBUTE TO THE FOUNDATION BEFORE THE PTO

 We are aware our project is very ambitious and can use many hands to make this happen.